-Minimum of 1 supervisor per rotation who is a Fellow of the RACP in Rheumatology, and may be a third/remote supervisor
+Minimum of 1 supervisor per rotation who is a Fellow of the RACP in Paediatric Rheumatology

+During non-core training, may be a third/remote supervisor.

 Nominating eligible supervisors

 Trainees will be asked to nominate rotation supervisors as part of their learning plan.
 Trainees are required to nominate eligible supervisors who meet the above requirements.